bitsgalore/bitsgalore.github.io/_posts/2023/2023-05-25-identification-of-pdf-preservation-risks-with-verapdf-and-jhove.md

 #### VeraPDF

-For the sample file with the *EmbeddedFiles* entry, [VeraPDF's output](https://github.com/KBNLresearch/pdf-characterisation/blob/main/output/horror/fileAttachment-vera.xml) contains an *embeddedFiles* with one or more child elements:
+For the sample file with the *EmbeddedFiles* entry, [VeraPDF's output](https://github.com/KBNLresearch/pdf-characterisation/blob/main/output/horror/fileAttachment-vera.xml) contains an *embeddedFiles* element with one or more child elements:

 ```xml
 <embeddedFiles>